Dileep1704/CampusConnect-Pro/README.md

 # Learning Outcomes

 Through this project I learned:

-• Building full-stack applications using React and Node.js
+- Building full-stack applications using React and Node.js
-• Designing REST APIs and backend architecture
+- Designing REST APIs and backend architecture
-• Database modeling with MongoDB
+- Database modeling with MongoDB
-• Implementing authentication with JWT
+- Implementing authentication using JWT
-• Integrating basic AI/NLP techniques for resume analysis
+- Integrating basic AI/NLP techniques for resume analysis

 ---

+# Author

+**Dileep Tallamapuram**
+B.Tech Student

+---

+# Acknowledgment

+This project was developed as part of a **college software engineering project to explore full-stack development and AI-assisted recruitment systems.**

+---

-Thank You
+# Thank You